best SELF from the inside out.

-I started working out when I hit 200 pounds after I had Zachary.
-I didn’t think in terms of a goal or what I wanted.
-I simply wanted to get the baby weight off.
+I started working out after I had Zachary.
+I didn’t think in terms of a goal or even how much weight I needed to lose.
+I was at 200 pounds and just took one day at a time.
+I simply wanted to get the baby weight off after my first child.
 I bought a couple of books and worked out at the local YMCA.
-I did not train with anyone and I certainly didn’t understand the nutrition piece.
+I did not train with anyone and I certainly didn’t understand anything about the nutrition piece.

 I simply worked out.
 I think a lot of people give up or “fail” at losing weight because they try to do it all in the beginning.
 Eat chicken and broccoli only after years of eating horrible is a tough switch.
 Working out 2 hours a day after years of nothing is almost impossible.
 I’m not saying it’s not doable I’m simply saying that’s not what I did.
 I didn’t know better then how I did it.
 9 years later I hired a coach that wrote my meal plans.
 That’s when it saw the most change.

-When I turned 40 in October I was about 10 pounds heavier than I am now.
+When I turned 45 in October I was about 10 pounds heavier than I am now.
 No excuses.
 I had gotten complacent.
 I wasn’t happy and mentioned to a trainer at the gym I wanted to get back to where I was 5 years ago.
-They laughed and said at 40 be happy with where you are… hmmm, the hell with that I thought.
-I tend to be motivated by what “the world” things can’t be done.
-My point is it’s taken 7/8 months to finally reach the bodyfat I was at 35.
-I’m still not completely satisfied and I’m not done!
+They laughed and said at 40 be happy with where you are… I tend to be motivated by what “the world” things can’t be done.
+My point is take one day at a time and new give up.
 The goal?
-I don't know that I have one other than to rock the too short denim shorts that I probably shouldn’t be wearing at 40 any way!
+I don't know that I have one other than to feel my very best from the inside out.

-My point is you don’t need to pay for a trainer.
-If you can afford one that’s a bonus.
-There are so many free resources online.
+You don’t need to pay for a trainer.
+If you can afford one that’s a bonus and they are so super helpful.
+However there are so many free resources online.
 Don’t wait for the perfect situation or the perfect time.
-And I would advise don’t try to do everything at once.
+And don’t try to do everything at once.
 Baby steps and add to your routine as you are ready.
 You can see the change you are seeking but you have to believe that.
 And you have to commit to your goals.

 WHAT I DO AND